FuelRats/pipsqueak3/CONTRIBUTING.md

 ## Testing Documentation

-Use docstrings and comments to document how your features function.
+Use docstrings and comments to document how your features function and why.
+Docstrings should be formatted to the flavour of [Google](https://google.github.io/styleguide/pyguide.html?showone=Comments#Comments)
 Further, all new features must include Unit Tests.

 PRs for new features without **meaningful** Unit Tests will _**NOT**_